Scratchydisk/ESP8266-Admiralty-Tidal-API/README.md

     See [https://github.com/esp8266/Arduino](https://github.com/esp8266/Arduino)

 >If you get errors when the tidal client is trying to make a secure connection to the host then you probably need to update this project.
 There's a bug in earlier versions of the libaxtls.a library in the \tools\sdk\lib folder.
+>
+>Code changed to work with BearSSL so this shouldn't be an issue anymore.

   * The Arduino Time Library